soulmachines/smiossamples/README.md

 Open the workspace in Xcode, and update the target to either `SMSwiftSample` or `SMObjectiveCSample`.

+Open the Project Setting for Swift/Objective-C. Open the Signing & Capabilities and on the Signing->Team section, specify the one you use for your Apple Development.

 ### Swift Project

 The Swift project should automatically import dependencies via Swift Package Manager.
 After this process has completed, run the project.